mkb2091/17/README.md

 # 17
-17 is a programming language that uses stack based memory
+17 is a programming language that uses stack based memory and compiles to python(hopefully more in the future)

+## To run
+    python3 17.py <file>.17
+    python3 output

 It has two stores of data: mem and stack
 Mem is a dynamic array which can be stored to and loaded from